FluffySnowman/fluffyproxy/README.md

 A proxy built in golang that allows exposing a local service to the web behind NAT/firewalls etc. similar to cloudflare tunnels or FRP.

+Great for minecraft servers/game servers, web servers and any other tcp service that you want to expose to the web from your local network without port forwarding or changing any firewall/nat configuration.

 <hr />

 > [!NOTE]